 The Zambian Soap Company is committed to furthering African communities through sustainable and organic farming techniques.
 Many of the workers are adult orphans or women who’ve been widowed by the AIDS epidemic.
 Clothed in Hope is breaking the cycle of poverty by empowering women one stitch at a time.
 All profits go into community initiatives overseen by the local Zambian churches.

 Rape, abuse, and prostitution for food contribute to 50% of teen pregnancies in slums in Kenya.
 Rehema House helps the most vulnerable girls in Kenya and offers them hope and a future.
 They receive counseling and learn a variety of skills to help them prepare for their future.
-Back to Africa, Karama and Grain of Rice Project are working towards empowering women with dignity through employment.
+Miujiza Textile and Ceramics, Karama, Have Hope, Friends of Mercy, Rehema House and Grain of Rice Project are working towards empowering women with dignity through employment.

 Hands Producing Hope provides hope and job empowerment in this beautiful country.
 Mercy Covers is an outreach of the St. Bryce Missions that provides skills training, personal finance management, education, discipleship, and meaningful work for women in rural Costa Rica.

 The sex trade industry enslaves countless women in India.
 Freeset employs more than 160 women full time.
 Not only do these fair jobs provide support for their families, it offers the women freedom and dignity.
 JOYN takes artisans living in poverty and joins them with the thriving fashion world in the step-by-step handmade process.
 Village Artisan believes that every person has a story and they work to tell those of the disadvantaged through their beautiful creations.
 Freedom Firm pulls women from the brothels and offers aftercare and job opportunities in Jesus’ name.